Aarhus University School of Business and Social Sciences: Rankings

 In 2016, Aarhus BSS is ranked no. 79 in the Financial Times ranking of business schools as well as no. 68 in the Master in Management ranking.
 Aarhus University is ranked no. 97 on the Leiden Ranking, no. 86 on National Taiwan University Ranking, no. 65 on Shanghai Academic Ranking of World Universities (ARWU), no. 117 on QS World University Ranking and no. 98 on Times Higher Education World University Ranking.

 Accreditations

 Aarhus BSS holds the EFMD (European Foundation for Management Development) Equis accreditation, the Association to Advance Collegiate Schools of Business (AACSB) and the Association of MBAs (AMBA).
-This makes the school one of the few to have the so-called Triple Crown accreditations.
+This makes the school one of the few to have the so-called Triple Crown accreditation.

 Aarhus BSS is a member of PRME, the UN-funded network consisting of business schools and universities which are all committed to integrating a number of principles for sustainability and social responsibility into their research and educational activities.
 So far, more than 300 institutions of higher education have joined the network.